We accept a wide range of qualifications offered for entry to our degrees. We will consider qualifications that are not listed on an individual basis.

 If you have not taken four AS levels, however, you will not be disadvantaged in your application.

-Different degrees have varying attitudes towards the inclusion of General Studies as a subject at A or AS level.
-Some exclude General Studies from conditional offers.
+Different degrees have varying attitudes towards the inclusion of General Studies and Critical Thinking as a subject at A or AS level.
+Some exclude General Studies and Critical Thinking from conditional offers.
+Please check specific requirements for your chosen degree.

 Entering University in 2017